BetterThanTomorrow/calva/README.md

 ## How to Connect Calva to your project

-_Note: On windows, change the default shell from **Powershell** to **Cmd**  before trying the below.
-To do it, press ctrl+shift+P and type 'Terminal' and choose "Select default shell" from search drop down_.

 Connect by letting Calva start your project (_a.k.a. **Jack-in**_).

 1. Open your project in VS Code.